Graduate studies opportunity

 Newfoundland and Labrador ocean climate

-The Newfoundland and Labrador climate index aims to give an overall state of the climate system.
+The Newfoundland and Labrador climate index (NLCI) aims to give an overall state of the climate system.
 It is built of 10 normalized anomaly time series, where positive values representing warm-salty conditions with less sea-ice and conversely negative values representing cold-fresh conditions.
 This climate index highlights the different regimes prevailing since 1950.
-For example, the 1960s stands out as the warmest period in the time series while the early 1990s is the coldest.
-The warming trend fromthe early 1990s that peaked in 2010 was followed by recent cooling that culminated in 2015.
-In recent years, the time series constituting the NL climate index have been nearly evenly spread between positive and negative anomalies.
+For example, the 1960s stand stand out as sustained warm periods, while the late 1980s and early 1990s as a very cold one.
+The warming trend from the early 1990s that peaked in 2010 was followed by recent cooling centered between 2014 and 2017.
+Since 2020, one of the warmest period on record is emerging.

 Newfoundland and Labrador climate index derived by summing, in a stacked bar plot, the normalized anomalies of various time series presented in this report.
 The time series (which start in 1950 unless specified) used for the climate index are as follows: winter NAO index, the air temperature at 5 sites (St. John's, Bonavista, Cartwright, Iqluit and Nuuk), the sea ice season duration and total volume on the Labrador and Newfoundland shelves (starts in 1969), the number of icebergs, SSTs of the NW Atlantic (starts in 1982), vertically-averaged temperature and salinity at Station 27, CIL mean temperature and core temperature at Station 27, the summer CIL volume along hydrographic sections Seal Island, Bonavista and Flemish, and the spring and fall bottom temperature in NAFO divisions 3LNOPs and 2J3KLNO, respectively (both start in 1980).